EddieHubCommunity/open-source-practice/README.md

 # Hacktoberfest Practice Pull Requests

-Repository for you to raise a Pull Request to **practice** open-source! 🎉
+A Repository for you to raise a Pull Request to **practice** open-source! 🎉

 ## Add your name to the alphabetical list and, optionally, a link to your GitHub account (in alphabetical order below your letter too)